 Some of these people changed as they grew into teenagers and on to adulthood and discovered better ways of treating others and behaving.
 Sadly, some did not.
 I used to avoid these people because as a young child and even young teenager I saw their behaviors and not the people they were or who they really were or what they had come through.
 So I became judgmental.
 I did not associate with the “bad” kids.
 I had no understanding of why they were the way they were but I didn’t care.
 I was a “good person.”
 This continued into high school.
 I got along with every one better, I think, but kept a close circle of friends and a bigger circle of others I liked as people.
 And a larger group who I only knew as classmates.

-In junior and senior high schools I did not understand why people would cheat on papers and tests.
+In junior and senior high school, I did not understand why people would cheat on papers and tests.
 I wanted to earn my grades.
 They broke the rules of the school; did destructive things to themselves and the buildings; some got into fights.
-Some cursed and did illegal and dangerous activities.
+Some did illegal and dangerous activities.
 This was in junior high.

 So I adapted and lived in two different worlds.
 The warm loving one of my family and the microcosm of the real world of school.
 School was an eye opening experience for me.

 One year things changed a lot.
 I was about fourteen or fifteen and heard an evangelist, I think it was Reverend Billy Graham.
 He spoke about love and what it truly was all about.
-He issued a challenge that changed my heart and mind.
+He issued a challenge that changed my attitude and heart.

-He told the audience that if they read I Corinthians Chapter 13 every night for a year they would be changed.
+He told the audience that if they read I Corinthians Chapter 13 every night for a year their lives and hearts would be changed.
 I didn’t dislike myself the way I was but I always was striving to be better than I was at the time.
 I wanted to learn everything and anything that would make me a better person.